great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    pip install great_expectations
    ```

+   Since this guide provides sample `.csv` data to work with, no additional dependencies need installation.

 2. Verify that GX installed successfully.

    Once the {GxData.product_name} library has been installed, you can verify that you are using the correct version with: